Do you want the YouTube video you have on your website to go from appearing like this:

-Once the initial video finishes, this makes the player only show related videos from the same channel.
-Without it, YouTube will display relevant, public videos to users according to its own algorithms.
+Once the initial video finishes playing, the video player will only show related videos from the same channel.
+Without this parameter, YouTube will display relevant, public videos chosen by its own algorithms.

-This makes the video start playing as soon as the user accesses your website.
+This parameter makes the video start playing as soon as a visitor lands on your web page.

-This makes the video replay automatically when it finishes.
+This parameter makes the video replay automatically once it finishes.